The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

-Stagecoach requires all of its principals, teachers, and assistants to apply for enhanced clearance via the DBS (Disclosure and Barring Service).
+Stagecoach requires all of its principals, drama teachers, and assistants to apply for enhanced clearance via the DBS (Disclosure and Barring Service).
 Furthermore, the business invests in independent annual reviews to ensure all schools and their staff are operating at the highest level of childhood protection standards.

 There is a dedicated child protection team available for all principals at any time.
 Stagecoach ensures its commitment to child protection and the safeguarding of students is of the highest priority.

 Locations to run a Stagecoach Performing Arts franchise are available nationwide.
+There could be a Stagecoach franchise for sale near you.

 Stagecoach Performing Arts is an active member of the British Franchise Association and in 2018 was awarded the Brand Awareness Award for demonstrating a commitment to better understanding its consumer market and effectively engaging with it through the implementation of a PR and marketing strategy.